 (h) the prohibition, restriction or regulation of the possession, use or supply of alcoholic liquor or deleterious substances;

-(ha) prescribing a modified penalty or modified penalties payable to the University by a person or one of a class of persons who does not contest an allegation that he committed any specified breach of the by-laws, and providing that the due payment of a modified penalty is a defence to a charge of the breach in respect of which that modified penalty was paid;
+(ha) prescribing a modified penalty or modified penalties payable to the University by a person or one of a class of persons who does not contest an allegation that the person committed any specified breach of the by-laws, and providing that the due payment of a modified penalty is a defence to a charge of the breach in respect of which that modified penalty was paid;

-(i) the recovery of summary compensation for damage to University property; and
+(i) the recovery of summary compensation for damage to University property;

-(j) the apprehension of persons guilty of a breach of any by-law by any police constable or officer or servant of the University; the removal of such persons from the University lands, and the enforcement of the by-laws.
+(j) the apprehension of persons guilty of a breach of any by-law by an authorised officer and the removal of such persons from the University lands;

+(k) the enforcement of the by-laws.

 (8) Proceedings for an offence against a by-law shall be commenced within 6 months after the offence was allegedly committed, and all offences shall be punishable on summary conviction.